Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate |

 (or endnote) text, etc.

-can set the font size for all footnote or endnote text in the Styles
+can set the font and/or font size for all footnote or endnote text in the Styles

 Editor (see above).